-• mes of Beginning lot earlier than- Times of Ending.
-Not later than- On Monday to Friday inclusive •• 7.30 a.m.
+Times of Beginning.
+Not earlier than- On Monday to Friday inclusive 7.30 s.m.
 5.30 p.m.
-On Saturday 7.30 a.m.
-12 noon
+On Saturday ..
+7.30 a.m.

-- (19) OVERTIME.-The following rates shall be paid for all work done:- - Outside the times of beginning and ending work as fixed in clause (18) ...
-Time and a half for first three hours Within the times of beginning and ending work, in excess of 44 hours in any week and double time thereafter - ' Provided that after 12 noon on Saturdays casual employees shall be paid double rates, and after 12.30 p.m. on Saturdays weekly employees shall be paid double rates. - (20) SPECIAL RATES FOR SUNDAYS AND PUBLIC HOLIDAYS.-(i) 6s. per hour shall be paid for all work done on Sunday, Christmas Day, or Good Friday, and (ii) for all work done on all other statutory or gazetted public holidays observed by the Customs Authority, weekly employees shall be paid at the rate of double time in addition to their weekly wage and casual employees shall be paid at the rate of double time. - (21) HOLIDAYS.-All statutory and gazetted public holidays observed by the Customs Authority shall be recognized holidays without any deductions from the weekly wages to be paid under this Determination. - (22) MEAL HOURS,-Meal hours shall be as follows :-

-Dinner: One hour between 12 noon and 2 p.m.
+(19) OVERTIME.-The following rates shall be paid for all work done:-

+Outside the times of beginning and ending work as fixed in clause (18)

+Within the times of beginning and ending work, in excess of 44 hours in any week and double time thereafter

+Provided that after 12 noon on Saturdays casual employees shall be paid double rates, and after 12.30 p.m. on Saturdays weekly employees shall be paid double rates.

+- (20) Special Rates for Sundays and Public Holldays.-(i) 6s. per hour shall be paid for all work done on Sunday, Christmas Day, or Good Friday, and (ii) for all work done on all other statutory or gazetted public holidays observed by the Customs Authority, weekly employees shall be paid at the rate of double time in addition to their weekly wage and casual employees shall be paid at the rate of double time. - (21) HOLIDAYS.-All statutory and gazetted public holidays observed by the Customs Authority shall be recognized holidays without any deductions from the weekly wages to be paid under this Determination. - (22) MEAL HOURS .- Meal hours shall be as follows :-Dinner: One hour between 12 noon and 2 p.m.
 Tea: 5 p.m. to 6 p.m.